-Entries tagged with 'court street grocers'
+'court street grocers' on Serious Eats

 It's been a great year for sandwiches in this city.
 We found new loves in pastrami and patty melts.
 We celebrated grilled cheese in all its oozy forms.
 We even hacked a few sandwiches of our own.
 Here are 30 standout sandwiches we had this year.

 What is it about breakfast sandwiches?
 Whether they feature melted cheese or a runny yolk, they're almost always oozing with warm and gooey yellow deliciousness.
 In our continued celebration of National Sandwich Month, here are 17 of our favorite breakfast sandwiches, each so good you'll be looking forward to your alarm going off in the morning.

 It's hard not to love a pork sandwich.
 Chicken is great, but nothing matches pork's flavor, fat and versatility (pulled! smoked! cured!).
 Whether it's juicy barbecue or salty soppressata, pork is kind of our favorite thing to see between two slices of bread.
 We combed through our sandwiches archives for 25 pork sandwiches that we salivate just to think about.